What Is Choking?

 Household Safety: Preventing Choking

-Choking is usually caused by food, toys, and other small objects that can easily lodge in a child's small airway - anything that fits can be a danger.
+Choking is usually caused by food, toys, and other small objects that can get stuck in a child's windpipe.
 Read about how to protect kids from choking hazards.Read More

 Knowing Your Child's Medical History